realmagicgreen/magicgreenastro/src/content/posts/eliminate-air-pollutants.md

 ---
 title: Ferns Eliminate Air Pollutants
-subtitle: "This ancient plant offers a superior pollutants removal efficiency.
-A must have for an healthy home."
+subtitle: 'This ancient plant offers a superior pollutants removal efficiency.
+A must have for an healthy home.'
 category: health
-description: "Air-purification capacities of indoor plants have found that plants can absorb many pollutants, including a long list of volatile organic compounds (VOCs)." # max 160 digits
+description: 'Air-purification capacities of indoor plants have found that plants can absorb many pollutants, including a long list of volatile organic compounds (VOCs).' # max 160 digits
 pubDate: 2018-06-14
 publish: true
 tags: